aarshkshah1992/ffi-app/ffi_how_to.md

-This document aims to create a detailed work plan for shipping the `pre-built-ffi` workstream.
+This document aims to create a detailed work plan for shipping the `pre-built-ffi` workstream tracked in https://github.com/filecoin-project/filecoin-ffi/issues/209
 The high level approach for this has already been well documented at https://hackmd.io/@mvdan/Hy7iK0TEY.

 ### Changes to https://github.com/filecoin-project/filecoin-ffi